OpenAtom-Linyaps/linyaps-doc/en/guide/ll-builder/run.md

    run run project
 ```

-The `ll-builder run` command reads the operating environment information related to the program according to the configuration file, constructs a container, and executes the program in the container without installation.
+The `ll-builder run` command reads the operating system environment information related to the program according to the configuration file, constructs a container, and executes the program in the container without installation.

 ```bash
 ll-builder run